rikulo/rikulo-docs/ui/Views/Fundamentals/Separate_Data_from_UI_with_Model.md

 ##Selection

 Some views allow the user to select one or multiple data in the list.
-To work with them, your implementation of [ListModel](api:model) shall also implement [Selection](api:model) too.
-Alternatively, you can use [DefaultListModel](api:model) since it implements [Selection](api:model).
+To work with them, your implementation of [ListModel](api:model) shall also implement [SelectionModel](api:model) too.
+Alternatively, you can use [DefaultListModel](api:model) since it implements [SelectionModel](api:model).
 For example,

     final DefaultListModel<String> model
       = new DefaultListModel(["apple", "orange", "lemon", "juice"]);